ornaka/Cybersec_lab/index.md

 # Creating a small homelab environment

-This is a small homelab I've done.
-The main focus of the lab is to get some practice with configuring Active Directory environment and Splunk.
-I decided to divide the project into three phases in a following manner
+This project focuses on building a small cybersecurity homelab to develop and strengthen my practical, hands-on skills.
+The main focus areas include network configuration and fundamentals, designing and managing an Active Directory environment, and integrating security monitoring and analysis tools such as Splunk within the domain.

 ## Header 2